andrewhao/shmile.bak/README.md

 This is a Web browser instance that displays a view of all the generated images taken so far.

 1. With the server already running on another browser instance, visit `http://localhost:3000/gallery` (or `<server_address>:3000/gallery` if you're connecting over a network)
+2. If you're viewing on iPad, open the site in Safari, then save it as a Home Screen app as detailed above.
+Open the "gallery!" app from your home screen.
-2. You should see a touchable, swipeable list of images that have already been taken.
+3. You should see a touchable, swipeable list of images that have already been taken.
+As photos are taken, the new images will be pushed to this Web view in the background.

 Note: this is currently buggy and will not work if you don't have any images taken yet.
 Visit this view when a few photos have been generated.